Unique Combination Of Prebiotics, Probiotics & MOS

 - FEEDING GUIDE – A 450g tub lasts a 500kg horse 30 days, a 900g tub should last 60 days and 2.7kg tub should last 180 days

-NEW Pro-Gut Balancer is a unique combination of pre and probiotics, together with a mannan oligosaccharide (MOS), to help maintain the health of the microbial population in the light of the many challenges faced by modern performance horses to:
+Pro Gut Balancer is a unique combination of pre and probiotics, together with a mannan oligosaccharide (MOS), to help maintain the health of the gut microbiome in the light of the many challenges faced by modern performance horses to:

-Prevent colonization by pathogenic or undesirable micro-organisms resulting in a drop in hindgut pH leading to further metabolic dysfunction.
+- Prevent colonisation by undesirable micro-organisms which may result in a drop in hindgut pH leading to further metabolic dysfunction.

 All of which are vital to maintain optimum health and performance in equine athletes.

 Pro-Gut Balancer is a unique triple action pre and probiotic with MOS, on a palatable linseed and alfalfa base, which should be fed for 10 days before, and 10 days after any stressful activity such as travelling (especially internationally), moving yards, broodmares going away to stud, youngstock starting sales prep., antibiotic therapy etc.